Atul-369/Dice-Game/README.md

 # Dice-Game

-A Simple Algotith based game to check the max number of dots in the dice.
+A Simple Algorithm based game to check the max number of dots in the dice.

 Tech Used -